chrede88/home-ops/docs/setup.md

 - worker.yaml
 - talosconfig

 I'll only need the `controlplane.yaml` as I don't have any worker nodes.
-We have to come back to the `talosconfig` later.
+I'll come back to the `talosconfig` later.

-We need add one more patch!
-Each nodes needs a hostname.
+We need to add one more patch!
+Each node need a hostname.
 We can create 3 new controlplane configs, one for each node using the following command:

 ```zsh
 talosctl machineconfig patch controlplane.yaml --patch @patches/odin-hostname.yaml -o controlplane-odin.yaml